Becoming a Geologist

-If you want to be a good geologist, you should have immense curiosity, a scientific bent, an analytical mind, artistic ability, creativity, the knack for processing and distilling huge amounts of data, a good sense of humor, and the ability to communicate your ideas to others.
+If you want to be a good geologist, you should have great curiosity, a scientific bent, an analytical mind, some artistic ability, creativity, the knack for processing and distilling huge amounts of data, a good sense of humor, and the ability to communicate your ideas to others.

 - If you’re not hip enough to be an artist, but you’re not wound tight enough to be an engineer, you might want to think about petroleum geology!

-- If you like detailed work, but can’t stand the thought of crunching numbers all day long, you might want to think about petroleum geology!
+- If you like detailed work, but can’t stand the thought of crunching numbers all day long like engineers, you might want to think about petroleum geology!

 - If you can pass math through Calculus II, but pages of formulas don’t turn you on, you might want to think about petroleum geology!